rozek/jqTalk/README.md

-# MetonScript #
+# jqTalk #

-a simple scripting language implemented in JavaScript for CLI, Desktop and Web
+a simple xTalk-related scripting language implemented in JavaScript, primarily intended to simplify development of web applications.